DkOwusuA004/Car-Details/README.md

     </li>
   </ol>
 </details>
-<P>The main goal of this project is to answer the questions "".</P>
+<P>The main goal of this project is to answer the following questions; "Which manufacturers were top based on the number of cars sold?", "What was the most purchased transmission?" and "Which manufacturers were top based on the total selling price of cars sold?".</P>

 <h2>Business Understanding</h2>